qunabu/react-test/README.md

 ### React Front-End Interview Test

-Please read this document for the full test description with screenshots.
+Please fully read the description below and see the included screenshots.

 #### Introduction